 |A simple formula to find out how long a light will run off a particular

-load in amps.
-So, a 115-amp hour battery running a 100-watt light that pulls
+amps.
+So, a 115-amp hour battery running a 100-watt light that pulls 8-amps should

-determine how many amps each light uses, and how long they will run on
+amps each light uses, and how long they will run on different batteries.

 |Notice: For best performance a Group 27, 115 amp hr.
 Deep Cycle battery or